jruels/ansible-best-practices/labs/setup-ansible/index.md

 sudo useradd ansible
 ```

-Log in to each managed node as the `centos` user and run:
+Log in to each managed node as the `ec2-user` user and run:

 ```
 sudo useradd ansible